 To contact our Directors please email the Head’s PA, Mrs Caroline Harris email email@example.com and we will forward your message.
 You can also contact the Chairman at Wolverhampton Grammar School:

 Wolverhampton Grammar School

 Tel: 01902 421326

 Sarah read Biochemistry at St. Hugh’s College, Oxford and has taught chemistry in schools in Uganda.
 She read Theology a Trinity College, Cambridge and was ordained in 1995 into the Church of England.
-She holds a licence to minister in the Diocese of Hereford and actively supports and promotes the work of the Quiet Garden Trust.
+She holds a license to minister in the Diocese of Hereford and actively supports and promotes the work of the Quiet Garden Trust.
 She has been a Director since 2013 and lives in Bridgnorth, Shropshire.

 Born in York, Rod studied at Nunthorpe Grammar School before moving on to study Behavioural Science at Nottingham University, graduating in 1987.
 He joined BASS in 1988 as a Graduate Trainee, moving to Marston’s Brewery in 1995.
 Rod has had a diverse career in the Brewing Industry, with senior roles in charge of Operational and Sales channels; he is currently based in Burton-on-Trent as Head of Contract Services and Primary Logistics.
 Rod is a Freeman of York, a keen golfer playing at Shifnal Golf Club and also has a keen interest in football, following a number of clubs: Liverpool, Wolverhampton Wanderers, York City and Leeds United.
 Rod’s son is a former pupil of the school.